MediaComem/comem-archidep/ex/unix-permissions.md

 $> cat /home/john_doe/for_alice/readable.txt
 ```

-You should not be able to modify the `writable.txt` file in the `for_alice` directory:
+You should not be able to modify the `readable.txt` file in the `for_alice` directory:

 ```bash
 $> echo "Hello, I'm Alice" >> /home/john_doe/for_alice/readable.txt